![]() |

 D) Analysis instruments shall be checked at least daily for operability prior to operation.
 Analysis instruments do not need to be checked on days not used.

 4) Licensees providing measurement services with AT devices shall perform known exposure measurements (spikes).
-The performance and analysis of spikes shall be completed in accordance with subsection (a)(2)(B) of this Section.
+The performance and analysis of spikes shall be completed in accordance with subsection (a)(2)(B).

 5) Licensees providing measurement services with AT devices shall perform duplicate measurements.
-The performance and analysis of duplicates shall be completed in accordance with subsection (a)(2)(D) of this Section.
+The performance and analysis of duplicates shall be completed in accordance with subsection (a)(2)(D).

 6) Licensees providing measurement services with AT devices shall perform background measurements.
-The performance of background measurements shall be completed in accordance with subsection (a)(2)(C) of this Section.
+The performance of background measurements shall be completed in accordance with subsection (a)(2)(C).

 A) The results shall be monitored and recorded.
-One or a few field blanks having concentrations significantly greater than the LLD established by the supplier may indicate defective packaging or handling and the licensee shall investigate the cause.
+If one or a few field blanks have concentrations significantly greater than the LLD established by the supplier, it may indicate defective packaging or handling and the licensee shall investigate the cause.
 If the average value from the field control devices (field blanks) is significantly greater than the LLD established by the supplier, this average value shall be subtracted from the individual values reported for the other devices in the exposure group.

 B) It may be advisable to use 3 sets of detectors (pre-exposure, field and post-exposure background) in order to allow the most thorough and complete evaluation of radon levels.
 For example, one group of detectors (pre-exposure detectors) may be earmarked for background measurement and returned for processing immediately after the other detectors are deployed.
 The results from these detectors determine if the number of tracks acquired before deployment is significant and should be subtracted from the gross result.
 The second set of background detectors (post-exposure background detectors) are obtained just before the field monitors are to be collected and are opened and kept in the same location as the returning field monitors for the same duration, and returned with them.
 Finally, this "post-exposure background" is subtracted from the field results, if found to be significant.
 In general, a value of 1 pCi/L or greater for any blank AT indicates a significant level that should be investigated and potentially subtracted from the field AT results.